fernandoacorreia/FrameworkBenchmarks/azure/README.md

 * Windows Azure Cross-platform Command Line Interface, available for [free download](https://www.windowsazure.com/en-us/downloads/#cmd-line-tools) for Windows, Mac and Linux.
+  * On Ubuntu, run the provided `ubuntu-wacli-install.sh` script.
 * (Windows only) [Cygwin](http://www.cygwin.com/) for Linux-compatible command line tools on Windows.
   A PowerShell script (InstallCygwin.ps1) is provided for easy, automatic installation.